EXPLAINER: Trump’s election challenges falling flat in court

 THE CASE: Trump’s campaign is asking a judge to nullify Nevada’s election results or set them aside and declare him the winner, arguing that illegal or improper votes were cast and the use of optical scanning to process signatures on mail-in ballots violated state law.
 The Trump lawsuit, filed Tuesday, rehashes arguments that judges in Nevada and elsewhere have already rejected.
 It claims that votes were cast on behalf of dead people, that election observers weren’t allowed to witness “key points” of processing and that people on American Indian territories were illegally given incentives to vote.

-In a separate court filing this week, a voting watchdog group led by a conservative former state lawmaker wants a judge to block statewide certification of the election.
+In a separate court filing, a voting watchdog group led by a conservative former state lawmaker wanted a judge to block statewide certification of the election.

-WHAT HAPPENED: There have been no rulings in either case.
-A judge will hear arguments from the watchdog group and in another case on Friday.
+WHAT HAPPENED: A judge on Friday rejected the voting watchdog group's bid to block statewide certification.
+A hearing in the Trump campaign challenge is scheduled Dec.
+1.

 PENNSYLVANIA